SovaNetwork/utxo-tracing/README.md

 A high-performance Bitcoin UTXO indexer and database for tracking and querying UTXO data with blockchain reorganization handling.

-This service is used by [Sova validators](https://github.com/SovaNetwork/sova-reth) to get spendable utxos for network signing and other read operations.
+This service is used by [Sova validators](https://github.com/SovaNetwork/sova-reth) to obtain spendable UTXOs for network signing and other read operations.

 ## Overview